ojaksch/MiSTer_tty2tft/doc/Media.md

 There *are* cores/pictures for the same game but with a different name and ROM, for example *jackal*, *jackalj* and *jackalr*.
 Another example: The is a hypothetical core/game named qbertfixed without a picture for *that* name and tty2tft goes on to shorten the name to qbertfixe, then qbertfix, then qbertfi, then qbertf, then qbert and voila! there it is.
 Got it?

+You can access your device by FTP using a FTP program like FileZilla (recommended!) to organise your SD's content.
+Username and passwort is "esp32" (without quotes).